Your dog registration fees help to fund a range of services that are designed to help dogs, their owners and the wider community such as:

 - Providing and maintaining the pound facilities and the Renwick Dog Park

 - Patrolling public areas, reserves, parks, beaches, sports fields throughout Marlborough

-As with any business there are also standard overheads associated with vehicles, facilities, administration, record keeping (including the updating of the National Dog Database), staff costs, management etc.
+There are additional costs associated with vehicles, facilities, administration, record keeping (including the updating of the National Dog Database) and staff costs.

-There is a small ratepayer contribution towards the costs of animal management services for stock control on roads and to recognise public good and education.
+There is also a small ratepayer contribution towards the costs of animal management services for stock control on roads.

 Being a responsible dog owner